CARTAvis/carta-package/CARTA-AppImage-creator/README.md

 ### Basic usage:

 Execute the `./create-carta-appimage.sh` script.
-It will build a CentOS 7.9 (RHEL7) Docker container, create a CARTA AppImage using the latest carta-backend and carta-frontend 'dev' commits (and carta-casacore 'master' branch) automatically, and copy it on to your local computer.
+It will build a Almalinux8.10 Docker container, create a CARTA AppImage using the latest carta-backend and carta-frontend 'dev' commits (and carta-casacore 'master' branch) automatically, and copy it on to your local computer.

 ### Advanced usage:

+0. Generate a public/private key with the command `gpg --full-generate-key`, then export the public key `gpg --armor --export YOUR-EMAIL-OR-KEYID > pubkey.asc` to a file.
+Put this public key file under the folder `carta-package`, i.e., up one level folder.

 1. Open the script `./create-carta-appimage.sh` script for editing.